giulianok/ng2-google-places/README.md

 The following structure BEM strucutre (based on Jade and Sass) was used: https://github.com/giulianok/easy-bem-structure

+The Prototype uses Geolocation, in case your browser blocks that, it'll use a default position.

 `Once you built the prototype, you CANNOT run index.html (from _public folder) as a file`

 ### Techonolgies